zhufuyi/sponge_examples/6_micro-cluster/README.md

 <br>

 By taking a simple e-commerce microservice cluster as an example, the product details page contains product information, inventory information, and product evaluation information.
 These data are scattered in different microservices.
-The RPC gateway service assembles the required data and returns it to the product details page, as shown in the following figure:
+The grpc gateway service assembles the required data and returns it to the product details page, as shown in the following figure:

 ![micro-cluster](https://raw.githubusercontent.com/zhufuyi/sponge_examples/main/assets/en_micro-cluster.png)

 Four proto files have been prepared in advance.
 Each proto file generates corresponding service code:

-- The comment.proto file defines RPC methods to obtain comment data based on the product ID and is used to generate the comment RPC service code.
+- The comment.proto file defines grpc methods to obtain comment data based on the product ID and is used to generate the comment grpc service code.
-- The inventory.proto file defines RPC methods to obtain inventory data based on the product ID and is used to generate the inventory RPC service code.
+- The inventory.proto file defines grpc methods to obtain inventory data based on the product ID and is used to generate the inventory grpc service code.
-- The product.proto file defines RPC methods to obtain product details based on the product ID and is used to generate the product RPC service code.
+- The product.proto file defines grpc methods to obtain product details based on the product ID and is used to generate the product grpc service code.
-- The shop_gw.proto file defines RPC methods to assemble the data required by the product details page based on the product ID and is used to generate the shop RPC gateway service code.
+- The shop_gw.proto file defines grpc methods to assemble the data required by the product details page based on the product ID and is used to generate the shop grpc gateway service code.

 <br>